lukaszliniewicz/Pandrator/README.md

 This project relies on several APIs and services (running locally) and libraries, notably:

 #### Required
 - [XTTS API Server by daswer123](https://github.com/daswer123/xtts-api-server.git) for Text-to-Speech (TTS) generation using Coqui [XTTSv2](https://huggingface.co/coqui/XTTS-v2) OR [Silero API Server by ouoertheo](https://github.com/ouoertheo/silero-api-server) for TTS generaton using the [Silero models](https://github.com/snakers4/silero-models) OR [VoiceCraft by jasonppy](https://github.com/jasonppy/VoiceCraft).
-XTTS and VoiceCraft use the GPU (Nvidia), and Silero uses the CPU.
+XTTS and VoiceCraft perform best on a GPU (Nvidia), though can work on a CPU (especially XTTS), and Silero uses only the CPU.
 Silero can be run on low-end systems.
 - [FFmpeg](https://github.com/FFmpeg/FFmpeg) for audio encoding.
 - [Sentence Splitter by mediacloud](https://github.com/mediacloud/sentence-splitter) for splitting `.txt ` files into sentences, [customtkinter by TomSchimansky](https://github.com/TomSchimansky/CustomTkinter), [num2words by savoirfairelinux](https://github.com/savoirfairelinux/num2words) for converting numbers to words (Silero requirs this), `pysrt`, `pydub` and others (see `requirements.txt`).